-1AIFMD is a Directive with EEA relevance and is currently under consideration in the EEA Joint Committee structure.
+AIFMD is a Directive with EEA relevance and is currently under consideration in the EEA Joint Committee structure.
 While it is not possible at this point in time to prejudge the exact date that AIFMD will be implemented in the EEA States (Iceland, Lichtenstein and Norway) we expect that all three EEA states will implement AIFMD well in advance of July 2014.

-2The European Securities and Markets Authority (ESMA) has approved co-operation arrangements between EU securities regulators (the 27 EU Member States, Croatia and the European Economic Area; lceland, Liechtenstein and Norway), with responsibility for the supervision of alternative investment funds (AIFs) (which include hedge funds, private equity and real estate funds), and 34 of their global counterparts (these include include hedge funds, private equity and real estate funds), and 34 of their global counterparts (these include USA, Canada, Brazil, India, Switzerland, Australia, Hong Kong and Singapore): Alberta Securities Commission (Canada), • Australian Securities and Investments Commission, • Autorité des Marchés Financiers du Quebec (Canada), • Bermuda Monetary Authority, • British Columbia Securities Commission (Canada), • Birtish Virgin Islands Financial Services Commission, • Capital Markets and Securities Authority of Tanzania, • Capital Markets Authority of Kenya, • Cayman Islands Monetary Authority, • Comissão de Valores Mobiliários do Brasil, • Conseil Déontologique des Valeurs Mobilières of Morocco, • Dubai International Financial Centre Authority, • Emirates Securities and Commodities Authority, • Federal Reserve Board (US), • Financial Services Commission of Mauritius, • Financial Supervision Commission, • Hong Kong Monetary Authority, • Long Kong Securities and Eutures Commission = Israel Securities Authority.
-Secondary Authority, e Hong Kong Securities and Futures Commission, "Israel Securities Authority, Jersey Financial Services Commission, Labuan Financial Services Authority, Monetary Authority of Singapore, Office of the Comptroller of the Currency (US), Office of the Superintendent of Financial Institutions (Canada), • Ontario Securities Commission (Canada), • Republic of Srpska Securities Commission, Securities and Exchange Board of India, Securities and Exchange Commission (US), Securities and Exchange Commission of Montenegro, Securities and Exchange Commission of Pakistan, Securities and Exchange Commission Thailand, and • the Swiss Financial Market Supervisory Authority (FINMA)
+The European Securities and Markets Authority (ESMA) has approved co-operation arrangements between EU securities regulators (the 27 EU Member States, Croatia and the European Economic Area; Iceland, Liechtenstein and Norway), with responsibility for the supervision of alternative investment funds (AIFs) (which include hedge funds, private equity and real estate funds), and 34 of their global counterparts (these include USA, Canada, Brazil, India, Switzerland, Australia, Hong Kong and Singapore):

+include hedge funds, private equity and real estate funds), and 34 of their global counterparts (these include USA, Canada, Brazil, India, Switzerland, Australia, Hong Kong and Singapore): Alberta Securities Commission (Canada), • Australian Securities and Investments Commission, • Autorité des Marchés Financiers du Quebec (Canada), • Bermuda Monetary Authority, • British Columbia Securities Commission (Canada), • Bertish Virgin Islands Financial Services Commission, • Capital Markets and Securities Authority of Tanzania, • Capital Markets Authority of Kenya, • Cayman Islands Monetary Authority, • Comissão de Valores Mobiliários do Brasil, • Conseil Déontologique des Valeurs Mobilières of Morocco, • Dubai International Financial Centre Authority, • Emirates Securities and Commodities Authority, • Federal Reserve Board (US), • Financial Services Commission of Mauritius, • Financial Supervision Commission, • Hong Kong Monetary Authority, • Hong Kong Securities and Futures Commission, • Isael Securities Authority, • Jersey Financial Services Commission, • Labuan Financial Services Authority, • Monetary Authority of Singapore, • Office of the Comptroller of the Currency (US), • Office of the Superintendent of Financial Institutions (Canada), • Ontario Securities and Exchange Commission of Sourision, • Securities and Exchange Commission of Montenegro, • Securities and Exchange Commission of Pakistan, • Securities and Exchange Commission of Holanda, • Germission of Pakistan, • Securities and Exchange Commission, • Securities and Exchange Commission of India, • Securities and Exchange Commission (US), • Securities and Exchange Commission of Pakistan, • Securities and Exchange Commission Thailand, and • the Swiss Financial Market Supervisory Authority (FINMA).